-HughesNet Deals Overview
+Viasat Deals Overview

 |Deals||Price Monthly||Internet Speed||Phone|

-Viasat Internet: When is it A Good Choice?
+Viasat Internet: When Is It a Good Choice?

-In spite of their recent technology upgrade, Viasat Internet suffers from the same problems as every other satellite Internet provider: data use limitations, latency (or lag) on performance, and high pricing compared to wired options like Cable, DSL, or Fiber Internet.
+In spite of their recent technology upgrade, Viasat internet suffers from the same problems as every other satellite Internet provider: data use limitations, latency (or lag) on performance, and high pricing compared to wired options like Cable, DSL, or Fiber Internet.